 Classy cooking’s a cast-iron certainty on the four-oven Aga, but if you’re celebrating something special, we’ve a chef or two who can lighten the load and take you expertly from aperitif to digestif.
 Settle back around the 16-seater dining table and loosen your belts and buttons.
 We’ll even load the two dishwashers afterwards.

-The kitchen’s new and state-of-the-art, and an American-style fridge-freezer provides many meals from one shop, as well as ice for summer poolside drinks or post-tennis replenishment.
+The kitchen’s new and state-of-the-art, and an American-style fridge-freezer provides many meals from one shop, cool your summer poolside drinks or your cocktails for post-tennis replenishment.
 There’s a ten-seater table for keeping things warm and social while you wait, wrapped in the heat of the Aga.

 For eating out, it’s a moderately stretching meander along the River Churn to the Bathurst Arms, where they rear their own Old Spots and you can eat seasonally as the river sparkles close by.
 The Mill Inn at Withington is where chicken-in-a-basket was invented, and The Colesbourne Inn is the place to read the paper in front of the fire, as you enjoy a hearty meal.

-If the glittering allure of Michelin-starred fine dining is irresistible, you can choose from the Butcher’s Arms in Eldersfield, 5 North Street in Cheltenham and the Lords of the Manor in Upper Slaughter.
+If the glittering allure of Michelin stars is irresistible, you can choose from the Butcher’s Arms in Eldersfield, The King’s Head in Cirencester and the Lords of the Manor in Upper Slaughter.

 Marsden Manor sleeps 20 in ten bedrooms, some the size of small nations and all of which offer sumptuous comfort through duck-down duvets and crisp cotton sheets.
 Pop open the leaded-glass Arts and Crafts windows and drift off in the cool country air to the sound of the owls and the corncrakes.